openshift/hypershift/docs/content/how-to/aws/troubleshooting/troubleshooting-disaster-recovery.md

----
-title: Troubleshooting
----

-# Troubleshooting

-## Disaster Recovery - Hosted Cluster Migration
+# Debug Disaster Recovery - Hosted Cluster Migration

-These are issues related with disaster recovery that we've identified and you could face during a Hosted Cluster migration.
+These are issues related to disaster recovery that we've identified, and you could face during a Hosted Cluster migration.

-### The new workloads do not got scheduled in the new migrated cluster
+## New workloads do not get scheduled in the new migrated cluster
 Everything looks normal, in the destination Management or Hosted Cluster and in the old Management and Hosted Cluster, but your new workloads do not schedule in your migrated Hosted Cluster (your old ones should work properly).

 Eventually your pods begin to fall down and the cluster status becomes degraded.